MarcusWolschon/osmeditor4android/documentation/docs/help/vi/Introduction.md

 #### Cải thiện hình dạng lối

-If you zoom in far enough you will see a small "x" in the middle of way segments that are long enough.
+If you zoom in far enough on a selected way you will see a small "x" in the middle of the way segments that are long enough.
 Dragging the "x" will create a node in the way at that location.
-Note: to avoid accidentally creating nodes, the touch tolerance for this operation is fairly small.
+Note: to avoid accidentally creating nodes, the touch tolerance area for this operation is fairly small.

 #### Cắt, sao chép, dán